Current Seizure Studies and Events at NCSU-CVM

 (Recruiting for cases)

-Recruitment is open for dogs with epilepsy that are being treated with Keppra (levetiracetam) and Phenobarbital (group I) Keppra and Potassium Bromide (group II) , or Keppra, Phenobarbital and Potassium Bromide (group III) for a Pharmacokinetic study.
-This study is being conducted at North Carolina State Unversity-College of Veterinary Medicine, under the direction of Dr. Karen Munana, DVM, DACVIM (Neurology).
+Recruitment is open for dogs with epilepsy that are being treated with Keppra XR (levetiracetam extended release)) and Phenobarbital (group I) Keppra XR and Zonisamide (Zonegran) (group II) , or Keppra XR alone (group III) for a Pharmacokinetic study.
+This study is being conducted at North Carolina State University-College of Veterinary Medicine, under the direction of Dr. Karen Munana, DVM, DACVIM (Neurology).

-If your dog has been diagnosed with epilepsy, and is receiving the drugs listed above in any of the 3 groups listed, we are interested in sampling your pet to determine how Keppra interacts with the other anticonvulsants through sequential blood sampling in a one-day study.
+If your dog has been diagnosed with epilepsy, and is receiving the drugs listed above in any of the 3 groups listed, we are interested in sampling your pet to determine how Keppra XR interacts with the other anticonvulsants through sequential blood sampling in a one-day study.
 All blood levels will be provided to the owners at no-charge.
-If you are interested in more information regarding this project, or to see if your pet qualifies, please contact Julie Osborne, firstname.lastname@example.org or 919-513-6812.
-We would like to thank Toby's Foundation, www.tobysfoundation.org for their assistance in the funding of this important project.
+If you are interested in more information regarding this project, or to see if your pet qualifies, please contact Julie Nettifee email@example.com or 919-513-6812.
+We would like to thank Emma's Fund (Epil K-9) for their support of this project and Epil K-9 and Toby's Foundation for assistance with publicity for this project.

 Building Links to Greater Knowledge, Treatments

-Recruitment of this study is closed, as of summer 2010: Investigations underway at North Carolina State University-College of Veterinary Medicine are examining how genetics may play a role in why some dogs respond poorly to seizure medication.
-Dr. Karen Munana, associate professor of neurology is collaborating with a Dr. Katrina Mealey at Washington State University in the first investigation, which evaluates the effect of a specific known genetic deletion seen in Collies on seizure control.
-This deletion makes these dogs more susceptible to side effects of certain drugs, and the study aims to determine whether it also affects the response to seizure medication.
-The study is seeking Collies with seizures that are being treated with seizure medication to participate.
-For more information regarding the results of this project please contact study coordinator Julie_Osborne@ncsu.edu or 919-513-6812.
+Investigations underway at North Carolina State University-College of Veterinary Medicine are examining how genetics may play a role in why some dogs respond poorly to seizure medication.
+Dr. Karen Munana, associate professor of neurology is collaborating with researchers in Japan, in the first investigation, which evaluates the effect of a specific known genetic deletion seen in herding dogs that impacts seizure control.
+This deletion makes dogs more susceptible to side effects of certain drugs, and the study aims to determine whether it also affects the response to seizure medication.
+The study is seeking English Shepherds with seizures that are being treated with seizure medication to participate.
+For more information regarding the results of this project please contact study coordinator firstname.lastname@example.org or 919-513-6812.